wiki-me/articles/promoting_Open_Source_Projects.md

 A few suggestions:

 Add it to alternativeto.net , [reportedly](https://github.com/liberapay/liberapay.com/issues/269#issue-148864159) it is one of liberapay top referrers.
+It is also one of the top referrers of [join-mastodon](https://joinmastodon.org/).
+You can see the referring websites using [similarweb](https://www.similarweb.com/).

 Mention attractive features or qualities of the project, on the website/readme pages or on alternativeto reviews.